Roddy-dev/FrontEndMentor-shopping-cart/README.md

 I wanted to build on my Reactjs and plain CSS skills.
 I used vite to scaffold the project.
 Most of the pointers to react were from "The Road to React" book by Robin Wieruth and shopping cart ideas were from Kyle of webdevsimplified.
 I tried various methods of modals, the one I was most happy with was from this article https://javascript.plainenglish.io/creating-modals-with-react-portal-40829c33a626 which didn't require any packages and was fairly adaptable.
 My css is located in one CSS file as it was a fairly simple project, naming clashes shouldn't be a problem.
 The principles I followed were mobile first, and most of the good methodologies from Kevin Powells CSS demystified course(highly recommeneded).
 I found a few stumbling blocks along the way, but this just added to the learning experience and with a bit of perseverence I was able to overcome them.
+I was quite pleased with the fact I moved image handling to a helper function when it came to deployment.
+This meant I could tackle the problems associated with differing base-urls in one place and in vite config, and after modifications it was a bonus to rerun tests and see them pass.

 All in all, an enjoyable project.

 ### Built with